Crypto exchanges and the great leap forward

 At the coffee houses, traders could get posted prices on stocks and various commodities.
 They could also get news, rumours and touts coming directly from the docks close by.
 Financial lists of prices and news were posted starting in 1698.

-No stock traded in 1801 or any year from 1720 until 1825, because it was illegal.
+No stock was traded in 1801 or any year from 1720 until 1825 because it was illegal.

 The LSE became part of the London Stock Exchange Group with the Italian Boursa in 2007.
 The Group today provides a wide range of trading, data, settlement and clearing services.

-Copper and tin for the empire
+Trading copper and tin for the empire

 The LME was acquired by Hong Kong Clearing and Exchanges Limited in 2012.